-Airlines suffering, Turkish currency hits all-time low
+Travel crushed by virus; mortgage availability worsens

 ________________________

-TRAVEL: All aspects of travel, road, rail and air, have been transformed during the pandemic.
+TRAVEL & LODGING: All aspects of travel, road, rail and air, have been transformed during the pandemic.
+Many hotels remain vacant.

 — JetBlue Airways swung to a $268 million loss in the first quarter.
 It made a $42 million quarterly profit last year.
 Revenue slumped 15%.
 President Joanna Geraghty said bookings remain “extremely limited.”
 The New York carrier said Thursday that after negotiations with Airbus, it cut $1.1 billion in aircraft expenses through 2022.
 It’s taking $936 million in federal relief and has applied for another $1.1 billion in loans from the U.S. Treasury.